 We are one of the very early providers of event ATMs, we are still around because we provide this valuable service at a consistently high standard.

 Even back as far as the first event we attended we could see the benefit of having the ATM at a school fete.
 We had attended the fete for many years as parents and every year people would run out of money.
 Each year they would say that they were going down to the IGA (500 metres down the road) to get money and as many as 90% of those people that left with good intentions simply didn't come back.

 Once they had left the event it was often too hard to come back.
 Either they had found somewhere else to eat, they had reconsidered their purchase or it's just simply too much effort to return.

-We prefer to think of an ATM as an investment for your event rather than expense.
-If you consider that for your $440 investment you could get up to $10,000 (and normally a lot more) invested back into your event, you are already way ahead.
+We prefer to think of an ATM as an investment for your event rather than an expense.
+If you consider that for your $455 investment you could get up to $10,000 (and normally a lot more) invested back into your event, you are already way ahead.

 We do charge higher hire fees for those events that are not in a franchisee's territory and involve considerable travel or for multiple day events.
 In these cases, we need to cover our additional expenses to attend your event which includes time, fuel and accommodation.
 If your event will have more than 10,000 people attending and there is evidence of this number of people attending in the past, then we can negotiate our hire fee with you.

 Consider it an investment in making your event more successful and profitable.
-Without the ATMs on site people may choose to leave or not spend as much money.
+Without the ATM on-site, people may choose to leave or not spend as much money.
 If you make cash readily available you should see this reflected on your bottom line.
 Simply put, don't let people use the excuse of going to find cash to leave your event!